-Brittany Blockman, MD, MA, is a clinical fellow at the Osher Center and pediatrician, with a background in medical anthropology and documentary filmmaking.
-She is passionate about improving the health and quality of life of children and adolescents through an integrative approach to health and is particularly interested in working with young people living with chronic illness and adversity.
+Dr. Brittany Blockman uses an integrative approach to health and is particularly interested in working with young people living with chronic illness and adversity.

-As a resident, she was recognized for her work with Communitas by the American Academy of Pediatrics’ Anne E. Dyson Award for community child advocacy.
-She also received the UCSF Grossman Award, which is presented to a graduating pediatrics resident for outstanding qualities as a resident and taking a leadership role in the community, as well as an award for Excellence in Medical Student Teaching at UCSF.
+As a resident, she was recognized with numerous awards: the American Academy of Pediatrics’ Anne E. Dyson Award for community child advocacy; the UCSF Grossman Award, which is presented to a graduating pediatrics resident for outstanding qualities as a resident and taking a leadership role in the community; and an award for Excellence in Medical Student Teaching at UCSF.

 - Clinical Fellowship in Integrative Medicine, UCSF Osher Center for Integrative Medicine